casinca/LLM-quest/llm_quest/reinforcement_pretraining/README.md

 As mentioned in the last point, a `min_context_tokens` argument was later added to the `RPTStructuredDataset` as an alternative to entropy filtering, as a quick fix to avoid high entropy predictions for each sample.

+&nbsp;

+## Future of Reinforcement Pretraining

+At the time of this readme update, RLP ([Reinforcement as a Pretraining Objective](https://github.com/NVlabs/RLP)) by Nvidia is an interesting inspiration following the steps of RPT.

+Unlike RPT, RLP was done as a final step of pretraining (no reasoning model required), there is also no need to implement a reward function to score the model's responses, hence why they qualify themselves as "verifier free".
+The signal/reward is derived directly from the model's responses.
+More specifically, comparing log likelihoods of the model predicting the next token with CoT vs without CoT.
+We could reframe it as *"Did thinking about predicting the next token helped more than just predicting the next token directly?"* this is what they call "information gain" in their paper.